buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `tty` (optional, run only)

-If set to false, doesn't allocate a TTY.
-This is useful in some situations where TTY's aren't supported, for instance windows.
+If set to true, allocates a TTY.
+This is useful in some situations TTYs are required.

-The default is `true` on unix, `false` on windows
+The default is `false`.

 ### `dependencies` (optional, run only)